 Messrs.
-Willett and Morin did not receive a salary increase in 2012.
-Dr. Shillman's salary was reduced by 4% to \$225,000, which he elected to forgo and, as requested by him, we donated this amount to a public charity.
+Willett and Morin received salary increases in 2013 of 3% and 4%, respectively.
+Dr. Shillman's salary was reduced by 4% to \$215,000, which he elected to forgo as in prior years and, as requested by him, we donated this amount to a public charity.
 (Percentages may not be able to be recalculated based upon the salaries set forth in the Summary Compensation Table if the salary change took place during the fiscal year.)

 Cognex provides each named executive officer with the opportunity to earn a cash bonus pursuant to a performance-based annual company bonus program that is based first on the achievement of the consolidated financial goal set forth in Cognex's annual budget related to non-GAAP operating income as a percentage of revenue (we refer to this metric as "operating margin"), and then on the achievement of individual performance goals, which are also established annually.
 The Compensation/Stock Option Committee approves the target bonus for each named executive officer.
-For 2012, the target bonus for Dr. Shillman was \$135,000, with the opportunity to earn 0-300% of this amount; the target bonus for Mr. Willett was \$210,000, with the opportunity to earn 0-300% of this amount; and the target bonus for Mr. Morin was \$151,250, with the opportunity to earn 0-200% of this amount.
+For 2013, the target bonus for Dr. Shillman was \$107,500, with the opportunity to earn 0-300% of this amount; the target bonus for Mr. Willett was \$234,000, with the opportunity to earn 0-300% of this amount; and the target bonus for Mr. Morin was \$156,750, with the opportunity to earn 0-200% of this amount.

-During 2012, Cognex's actual consolidated operating margin was 28%, which was below the target.
-As a result, each of our named executive officers was eligible to receive up to 89% of his bonus target.
-Each of our named executive officers achieved 99% of his individual performance goals.
+During 2013, Cognex's actual consolidated operating margin was 27%, which was above the target.
+As a result, each of our named executive officers was eligible to receive up to 189.5% of his bonus target depending upon the achievement of his individual performance goals.
+Dr. Shillman and Mr. Willett achieved 100% of his individual performance goals and Mr. Morin achieved 95% of his individual performance goals.